What is New Hampshire famous for

 Low taxes

-Generally speaking, New Hampshire has one of the lowest tax burdens in America, and if you are renting instead of owning a house, then it’s really low.
+Generally speaking, New Hampshire has one of the lowest tax burdens in America, and if you are renting instead of owning a home, then the tax burden is even lower.

 These low taxes mean that the state needs to make good use of paid tax dollars, and New Hampshire usually ranks among the top states in governance, socioeconomic opportunity, fiscal stability, and healthcare.